Chetan-379/GEANT-4/readme.md

+In this version, working machinery for calculating scattering angle from Compton/Rayleigh scattering is included.

--In this version mainly the Hit machinery is modified.
-Following are the changes made:
+Following are the main changes made in Analyzer while debugging:
-- fixed the bug of overwriting the hits in the hit collection.
+- sorting hits array in time.
-- Instead of storing the hits of all SD, Hits of only relavant SD is stored. (only compton scattering need to include photo electric also)
-- Merging the hits of SDs corresponding to different logical volumes in a single hit collection.
+- including rayl scat also for registering the hits. though it is not possible in reality.
+- will need to reject those events for polarisation study.